 This is how neon lighting works.
 However, this is not the only way light can be produced.
 White light is produced differently.
 White light contains all sorts of energies.
 Electrons producing white light are therefore randomly yielding energy to photons.
 This is very different from pure neon light, which only comes in very narrow and well defined energy spectra.

 All of this fits well with the pure particle model proposed in this book.
 However, it leaves us with one burning question.
-What on earth is this electric force that makes it possible for atomic nuclei to pull on electrons at a distance?
+What is this electric force that makes it possible for atomic nuclei to pull on electrons at a distance?